Mammals of Glacier National Park (U.S.): Elk

 The elk, or wapiti (Cervus canadensis), is one of the largest species of deer in the world and one of the largest mammals in North America and eastern Asia.
-In the deer family (Cervidae), only the moose, Alces alces (called an "elk" in Europe), is larger; the sambar deer (Cervus unicolor) of Southern Asia, as well as the European red deer (Cervus elaphus) of Europe & Northern Africa, also rival C. canadensis in size.
+In the deer family (Cervidae), only the moose, Alces alces (called an "elk" in Europe), is larger, and Cervus unicolor (the sambar deer) can rival the C. canadensis elk in size.
 Elk range in forest and forest-edge habitat, feeding on grasses, plants, leaves, and bark.